zdol/pdf-toaster/README.md

 PDF Toaster
 =====

-A simple-as-possible Ghostscript GUI for compressing pdf files, made with Applescript.
+A simple-as-possible gui for compressing pdf files using ghostscript on macOS.
+Made with Applescript.

-Best way to compress those huge pdf files on macOS!
+Compress those huge pdf files away!
 Minimal command line work is needed to setup and then compressing one or multiple pdf's is one click away.

 ## Setup:

 - Open Terminal.app
 - Install [homebrew](https://brew.sh).
-Just copy/paste this long command found on homebrew's page.
+Just copy/paste the long command found on homebrew's homepage.
 - Install ghostscript:
->

 ```
 $ brew install ghostscript
 ```
-- Download PDF Toaster, run it and follow the onscreen instructions.
-Best way to use it, is to press Command, drag the app to the Finder toolbar and use it as a droplet.
+- [Download PDF Toaster](https://github.com/zdol/pdf-toaster/archive/master.zip), run it and follow the onscreen instructions.
+Best way to use it, is to press `⌘Command` and drag the app to the Finder toolbar (or drag to the dock) and use it as a droplet.

 ## Acknowledgements: